 A "regular" eyepiece is inserted into the trinocular tube.
-It should be in focus at the same time as the binocular viewing eyepieces.
-Then, a camera with an attached lens (focused at "infinity") is located directly over the trinocular eyepiece.
+In this case it is not "raised", and it should be in focus at the same time as the binocular viewing eyepieces.
+Then, a camera with an attached lens (focused at "infinity") is located very close and directly over the trinocular eyepiece.
 This can provide excellent images, but it can be tricky to get a camera lens that can be positioned close enough to the eyepiece to get a full image with no vignetting.
 Most lenses are too large, and the entrance pupil is set back too far into the lens to "couple" well with virtual image created by the eyepiece.
-Eyepieces with a "high eyepoint" design can help.
+Eyepieces with a "high eyepoint"